AnykeyNL/OCI-AutoScale/README.md

 You can deploy this script anywhere you like as long as the location has internet access to the OCI API services.

-# Single service Autoscaling Scripts:
-- **AutoscaleDBBM;** this script is designed to run inside the Baremetal instances running the Oracle Database Cloud Service and Schedule itself up/down based on the schedule.
-- **Autoscale_AWD_ATP;** this script is designed to scale ALL ADW and ATP services that have a valid Schedule tag.
-You need to run this script somewere that has internet access so it can talk to the Oracle Cloud API.
-This can be in the cloud or on-premise.
-When 0 is specified the service will be turned off.
-- **AutoScaleCompute;** this script is designed to automatically power on / off compute instances based on the hour of the day.
-You need to run this script somewere that has internet access so it can talk to the Oracle Cloud API.
-This can be in the cloud or on-premise.

 # More information
 Please check www.oc-blog.com